hi! i’m whitney. systems engineer, android developer, and web developer based in charleston, south carolina. Download Resume

 I also wrote the web interface and PHP API that the app uses internally.

 App was written in Java.
 Website was written in HTML, CSS, and PHP.
+The API was written in PHP.
 The database is MySQL.
 Images are property of Rovio but were redrawn by me in Adobe Illustrator.
 They can be downloaded in AI format here

 2004-2009 | Appalachian State University